-• Compulsory Superannuation Guarantee - as mentioned above, if you want a tax deduction in the 2017/18 financial year, the superannuation fund must receive the funds by 30 June 2018.
+- Compulsory Superannuation Guarantee as mentioned above, if you want a tax deduction in the 2018/19 financial year, the superannuation fund must receive the funds by 30 June 2019.
 The Tax Office doesn't consider a contribution to be made until the amount is actually credited to a super fund's bank account so an electronic transfer to another bank account on June 30 is not necessarily considered paid.
 We strongly recommend you make the payment a week or so before June 30 and then follow up with the super fund to ensure the funds have been received.
-Don't risk the tax deductibility of what can often be a significant amount by leaving payment to the last minute.

-- Write-Off Bad Debts if you operate on an accruals basis of accounting (as distinct from a cash basis) you should write off bad debts from your debtors listing before June 30.
+Don't risk the tax deductibility of what can often be a significant amount by leaving payment to the last minute. - Write-Off Bad Debts if you operate on an accruals basis of accounting (as distinct from a cash basis) you should write off bad debts from your debtors listing before June 30.
 A bad debt is an amount that is owed to you that you consider is uncollectable or not economically feasible to pursue collection.
-Unless these debts are physically recorded as a 'bad debt' in your system before 30th June 2018, a deduction will not be allowable in the current financial year. - Repairs and Maintenance Costs Where possible and cash flow allows, consider bringing these repairs forward to before June 30.
-If you don't understand the distinction between a repair and a capital improvement, please consult with us because some capital improvements may not be tax deductible in the current year and could be claimable over a number of years as depreciation. - Obsolete Plant and Equipment should be scrapped or decommissioned prior to June 30, 2018 to enable the book value to be claimed as a tax deduction. - Immediate Write Off for Individual Small Business Assets Costing Less than \$20,000 For the current 2017/18 financial year businesses may want to consider bringing forward asset purchases to before June 30 to take advantage of this concession.
-Businesses with a turnover less than \$10m can claim an immediate deduction for assets costing less than \$20,000 up until 30 June 2018.
-Note that the business turnover threshold for this concession increased from \$2 million to \$10m on July 1, 2016.
+Unless these debts are physically recorded as a 'bad debt' in your system before 30th June 2019, a deduction will not be allowable in the current financial year. - Repairs and Maintenance Costs Where possible and cash flow allows, consider bringing these repairs forward to before June 30.
+If you don't understand the distinction between a repair and a capital improvement, please consult with us because some capital improvements may not be tax deductible in the current year and could be claimable over a number of years as depreciation.

+- Obsolete Plant and Equipment should be scrapped or decommissioned prior to June 30, 2019 to enable the book value to be claimed as a tax deduction. - Immediate Write Off for Individual Small Business Assets The accelerated depreciation write-off for small businesses has been extended to 30th June 2020 and the threshold has increased to \$30,000.